mnentwig/MNOGLA/README.md

 On Android, see https://github.com/android/ndk-samples/blob/main/gles3jni/app/src/main/cpp/CMakeLists.txt for possible improvements e.g. support lower versions (code is based on older gles2ini sample)

+### Prepackaged libraries
+Intended as "batteries-included" platform, therefore compatible versions of common, free libraries are included as archives.
+This

+Generally, the library build (if necessary) should be implemented in the platform's CMakeLists.txt (that is, no .a/.so/.dll files are brought in externally)

+See "unpack.sh" in 3rdPartyLicense folder.
+Note that to some extent libraries are patched as needed (feature selection in freetype).

+Library sources are unpacked in 3rdPartyLicense, and include paths should be set to point here.

+### switching userApp
+The build system supports multiple applications by switching out the CMakeLists.txt file in the respective host folder.
+See userApp2/switchToApp.sh.

+Long-term, CMakeLists.txt should be rewritten to build more conventionally from a userApp folder.

+### Architecture diagram
 ![architecture diagram](doc/architecture.png)

+### Assets (readonly files)
+On Android, assets are packaged into the .apk file, using Android's package manager, via a "resources" folder.

+On Windows/Linux, assets are expected at the application's location, as provided as argument 0 in main().

 ### Time stamps
 A time stamp is delivered for selected events (Mouse / pointer / keyboard, screen redraw.
 NOT audio / midi callback functions.